Quarter Horse mare

 Wren came to SAFE in May of 2023 as part of a 7 horse owner surrender situation in the Gig Harbor area.
 She, along with her 6 herd mates, were living in poor conditions, surrounded by broken panels, standing in deep mud, without clean water.

 Wren is a younger mare, likely under 10, and while she arrived a bit nervous and at least mostly unhandled, it was not long before she was learning the ropes.
-She is a fast learner, and has already proven how brave she is to new experiences, like seeing the farrier and leaving her friends for a walk around the property.
+She is a fast learner, and was quick to prove how brave she is to new experiences, like seeing the farrier and leaving her friends for a walk around the property.

 All SAFE horses are adopted with a no-breeding clause, no exceptions.